 Brightness: Rather than getting into the science of how much a specific wavelength of blue light is reflected off the surface of the paper, all you need to know about printer paper brightness is the higher the number, the brighter the paper.
 Most often, a higher number translates into a sharper printed image with crisp, not muddy, colors.
 In general, you'll want to consider white paper that has a brightness between 92 and 100 for best results.

 Coating: Depending on your needs, you might want to consider coated printer paper.
 As it sounds, this type of paper has a coating that affects how readily the paper absorbs ink.
 If you'd like your photos to appear crisp and glossy, for instance, that would require using coated paper.
-Before purchasing coated paper, however, make sure your printer can print on the type of paper you’re considering.
+Before choosing coated paper, however, make sure your printer can print on the type of paper you’re considering.